-We are currently at Level 4 of our COVID-19 Strategic Plan.
+We are currently at Level 2 of our COVID-19 Strategic Plan.
 All activities are online or outdoors but progressing to some in-person activities with options for virtual participation.

 April 21, 2021 letter from our COVID-19 Task Force about our strategic plan:

 The development of this plan has been a community process with everyone invited to weigh in, and we’re grateful for your feedback, questions, and concerns.
 At the end of this document are answers to what we anticipate will be a few frequently asked questions.

 In developing this plan, we have considered not only the science but also our JRUUC principles of inclusivity and accessibility and our abiding concern for the most vulnerable, both inside and outside our congregation.
 You will note that our criteria for reopening are more stringent than many of the schools, businesses, and houses of worship around us.
 This aligns with guidance from the UUA, which advises that a normally-operating congregation presents too many opportunities to spread a highly contagious respiratory virus like COVID-19.
 While the vaccination news is very encouraging, the pandemic is not yet behind us.

 Our cautious approach in no way lessens our eagerness to return to in-person gatherings.
 We know that while there are risks and challenges in gathering together physically, there also are risks and challenges in prolonged solitude.
 We share your desire to again connect in a deep way, something that for many of us happens best through face-to-face interaction.
 This document addresses both indoor and outdoor gatherings, by incorporating the previously approved guidelines for outdoor gatherings.
 Please know that we are confident there will be many opportunities to come together safely outdoors as a beloved community, as small groups and eventually larger groups, in the warmer months.
 We anticipate these occasions with joy and excitement.